 The Company's income tax (expense) benefit for the three and nine months ended September 30, 2015 was \$241 and \$(1,353), respectively.
 The income tax (expense) benefit for the three and nine months ended September 30, 2014 was \$(811) and \$(1,920) respectively.
 Tax expense for all periods was comprised of taxes due on the Company's U.S. and foreign operations.
-The decrease in the Company's income tax provision for the nine months ended September 30, 2014 was primarily attributed to a decrease in the earnings of foreign subsidiaries.
+The decrease in the Company's income tax provision for the nine months ended September 30, 2015 as compared to the tax provision for the nine months ended September 30, 2014 was primarily attributed to a decrease in the earnings of foreign subsidiaries.
 The effective tax rate for the three and nine months ended September 30, 2014 and 2015 are different from the federal statutory tax rate primarily as a result of losses for which no tax benefit has been recognized.